afontcu/afontcu.dev/content/blog/small-increment.md

 ("us" as in "my team").

 Turns out, we deployed a contrived new version of a form they were using.
-Among other stuff, there was an input to introduce a bank account number.
+Among other stuff, there was an input to introduce the bank account.
 A single text field where you could paste the number from somewhere else.

 How exciting, a form with an input.
-You're so senior developer.
+You're such a [senior developer](https://afontcu.dev/senior-developer-meaning/).

 We didn't know back then, but before this new version, our users had to type it into several inputs.
 So they would copy the account number into notepad, split where necessary, and then paste it back to our form.